gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 See black lines in figure below.

-The +5V power arrives simultaneously from one input:
-* An external power supply through the +5V power jack

 Cut the external computer power through the USB at Teensy 4.1 according to instructions on the PJRC website.

 https://www.pjrc.com/teensy/external_power.html